uncefact/vocab-codes/CLR/Rec24/README.md

 Geneva 10, Switzerland or by email to: cefact@unece.org

-7. Draft revisions to the body text and/or code list of this Recommendation shall be issued by the ICG when required and shall be made available on the ICG Web site: http://www.uncefactforum.org/ICG.
+7. Draft revisions to the body text and/or code list of this Recommendation shall be issued by the  when required and shall be made available on the ICG Web site: http://www.uncefactforum.org/ICG.

 8. Draft revisions shall be subject to a public comment period of at least two months.